top of page

 Assistant Professor of Piano and Piano Pedagogy

-In the past year, I’ve been reminded of music’s powerful ability to unite society in both moments of joy and suffering.
-The privilege of being a twenty-first century music educator therefore comes with great responsibility.
-Effective music educators have the important task of developing future generations of musicians who will become much-needed contributing members of society.
-Recent changes in technology have directly impacted effective teaching methods.
+Effective music educators have the privileged task of developing future generations of musicians who will become much-needed contributing members of society.
 Twenty-first century students have an infinite amount of information available at their fingertips, requiring effective educators to serve as facilitators of learning rather than simply a source of knowledge.
 Both in the studio and classroom, I carefully consider the sequence in which I present skills and/or concepts.
 Through guided questioning, engaging exercises, and relatable activities, I lead students down a path of discovery, which results in a more meaningful learning experience.

 The applied studio and pedagogy classroom are special environments that provide a unique opportunity to inspire a passion for learning.
 It is my mission as an educator to spark curiosity within each student, for curiosity will inspire a life enriched with continued learning.
 My primary task is to provide students the necessary skills needed to become a self-sufficient learner whom embraces their individuality and creativity.
 I believe that educators have an obligation to model the character and academic excellence desired of students.
 Through professionalism, kindness, and empathy, I create mutual respect with my students and colleagues.
 My curiosity for learning is visible to students through performances of new repertoire, written publications, and research presented in workshops.
 In return, I require three things of my students: to be enthusiastic for our shared love of music, to be willing to take musical risks, and to actively participate with an open mind for growth.